Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Introduction

 The completely split condition can be relaxed significantly while still maintaining isotriviality.
 The larger class of geometries, which we call completely \emph{iso-split}, are ones whose abelian varieties are \emph{isogenous} to a product of rank-1 factors rather than isomorphic.
 (In the standard math terminology, reviewed in the appendix, the fibers of an iso-split geometry are \emph{decomposable} tori.)
 One consequence of this strengthening of the isotriviality result is that all the rank-2 CB geometries whose generic fiber has an enhanced automorphism group (beyond the minimum $\Z_2$ group) are necessarily isotrivial.
 This implies, for instance, that the only principally polarized rank 2 geometries which are not isotrivial are described by a smooth genus-2 Seiberg-Witten curve.
 This substantially simplifies the rank 2 classification program described in \cite{Argyres:2022lah}.

-Throughout, we only work locally on the CB.
+Throughout, we only work locally on the CB in an open, contractible, smooth subset $\cC$.
 This ignores interesting aspects of the global geometry of completely split CBs, such as their singularities (around which the fibration has monodromies).
 An analysis of such global properties is relevant to the classification of completely split geometries as isotrivial geometries, and we leave these questions for future work to appear in \cite{ACDMMTW24}.

 The rest of this note is organized as follows.
 The next section briefly reviews the ingredients of local SK geometry, and the constraints on it that come from complex scale invariance.
 In section \ref{section 3} we define the notion of split and completely split SK geometries, and then analyze the local SK geometry for a completely split geometry, showing that it is isotrivial if scale invariant, giving the details of the argument outlined above.
 In section \ref{section 4} we generalize our results to the completely iso-split case, and describe some consequences of this result for the classification program of scale-invariant CB geometries.
 An appendix reviews some pertinent facts about complex tori and abelian varieties.